iobroker-community-adapters/ioBroker.broadlink2/README.md

 ## Known-Issues
 * If you learn the same signal multiple times the code can be different everytime.
 This can not be changed.
+* Sometimes it does not find devices if they do not respond to the search.
+Restart adapter to restart the scan.

 ## Important/Wichtig!
 * Requires node >=v4.2

 ## Changelog
+### 0.4.2
+* Changed message to inform about found devices.
+* Moved device info from  custom to native to avoid blue mark in adapter object list.

 ### 0.4.1
 * Cleaned up code
 * Debug and Info messages corrected